alexander7xu/saar_cl/3_cky_parsing/README.md

 ## Runtime

 - It take shorter than 10s on my computer to parse / count all 98 sentences in the dataset.
-- However, running NLTK parser to get ground truth counts will take ~3min.
-Therefore, I suggest those who reproduce my expriment to save the ground truth counts in the first run, and read it directly from the file latter.
+- However, running NLTK parser to get ground truths will take ~1min.

 ## Extra Points

 - I implemented a method to convert the nltk format CFG into Chomsky Normal Form.
 - I implemented the method to count the number of parse trees without actually computing these parse trees.
 - I plotted a Sentence Length vs. Speed & Number of Trees curve to compare the efficiency.
+- I implemented the labeled and unlabeled F1 score calculation.
+- I implemented the Viterbi CKY parser, it achieved `F1=1.0` when compared with `nltk.ViterbiParser` on all sentences.